Dave Lombardo: Style and legacy

-Lombardo named Bill Ward, Mitch Mitchell, John Bonham, Ian Paice, Ginger Baker and Keith Moon as main influences at early age.
+Lombardo named Bill Ward, Mitch Mitchell, John Bonham, Ian Paice and Ginger Baker as main influences at early age.
+Some of his later inspirations include Clive Burr, Phil Taylor, D.H.
+Peligro, and Dale Crover.

-He is known for his fast, aggressive style of play utilizing the double bass technique which has earned him the title "the godfather of double bass" by Drummerworld.
+He is known for his fast, aggressive style of play utilizing the double bass drum technique which has earned him the title "the godfather of double bass" by Drummerworld.
 Lombardo states his reasons for using two bass drums: "when you hit the bass drum the head is still resonating.
 When you hit it in the same place right after that you kinda get a 'slapback' from the bass drum head hitting the other pedal.
 You're not letting them breathe."
 In an interview with Guitar Center in the spring of 2012 he said: "I don't like a double pedal because when the beater hits, I immediately come back with the other pedal.
 And that head is resonating, which creates a momentum that isn't helpful.
 It throws me off balance.
 With two bass drums, I don't have any problems.
 It's just a feel thing."
 When playing the double bass, Lombardo uses the 'heel-up' technique and places his pedals at an angle.
 As well as considering him an influence, Arch Enemy drummer Daniel Erlandsson feels Lombardo is "really tasteful in his playing, and doesn't overplay.
 He's gifted with a groove that not many speed metal, or metal drummers generally, have."

 In response to an interview question, "How talented is Dave Lombardo?"
 King responded, "Have you ever seen the movie The Natural?
 That's Dave.
 He doesn't have to try to be good.
 He comes into the venue 10 or 15 minutes before we hit the stage and he doesn't warm up.
 He just goes and does it, after me and Jeff [Hanneman, guitarist] have been warming up for like an hour."
 In an interview with Modern Drummer, Lombardo has stated that when he plays drum beats on the bass drums, he always begins with his left foot.